nickdnk/zerobounce-php/readme.md

 To include this in your project, install it using Composer.

-As we use return types and type hints, this library requires PHP 7.1.
+As we use return types and type hints, this library requires PHP 7.1 and works on all versions up until PHP 8.1

 `composer require nickdnk/zerobounce-php`